pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmfilteradd0.md

 The [FWPM_FILTER0](/windows/win32/api/fwpmtypes/ns-fwpmtypes-fwpm_filter0) structure can label a filter as a boot-time or persistent filter.
 Boot-time filters are added to the Base Filtering Engine (BFE) when the TCP/IP driver starts, and are removed once the BFE finishes initialization.
 Persistent objects are added when the BFE starts.

-This function cannot be called from within a read-only transaction.
-It will fail with **FWP_E_INCOMPATIBLE_TXN**.
+This function cannot be called from within a read-only transaction, it fails  with **FWP_E_INCOMPATIBLE_TXN**.
 See [Object Management](/windows/desktop/FWP/object-management) for more information about transactions.

 The caller needs the following access rights: